RM: This is 99 Percent Invisible. I’m Roman Mars.

 RM: From the beginning, Sears had made sure their mortgage policy was like everything else in their catalog.
 Obtainable.
 The application form was only half a page long, and almost everyone who applied for a mortgage qualified.
 Meaning that the average Sears homeowner was also in debt to Sears.
 In the roaring 20’s, when interest rates were low, and liquidity high, it wasn’t a problem.

-JR: But when great depression hit, things got ugly fast.
+JR: But when the Great Depression hit, things got ugly fast.
 The company ended up foreclosing on tens of thousands of its very own customers.

 RT: I mean, it was an emotional devastation.
 We all know the Great Depression was horrible for so many reasons, but losing a home that you had built with your own two hands just seems like such a twist of the knife.